Cozy Vegan Mushroom Bourguignon

 Mushroom bourguignon ingredients

 My bourguignon calls for a pound and a half of mushrooms.
-This is a lot of mushrooms, of course, but mushrooms cook down so much that it won’t feel overwhelming once the dish is finished.
+This is a lot of mushrooms, of course, but remember that mushrooms shrink considerably during cooking.

 You can use a mix of your favorite mushrooms for the mushroom bourguignon.
 I almost always use chopped portobello caps, sliced baby Bella, and sliced white mushrooms.
 Shiitake mushrooms and oyster mushrooms are also delicious additions to the stew.